Scrummy Lane

 They also go well with a ‘dinner salad’ such as this amazing roast pumpkin and feta salad with chorizo, easy tuna salad or bacon and spinach salad.

 But let’s be real.
 Whenever you would normally have some kind of potato dish with your meal, this quick and crowd pleasing french potatoes recipe would be great.
+Serve them for breakfast with these egg spinach muffins.
 You could even make them to go with your Sunday roast!

 Need more ideas?
 See all easy dinners.